How to Fix “system32\config\systemprofile\Desktop” Error

 Solution 3: Move Profile’s Content Back to Its Location

-Press Windows key + E to open file explorer.
-Copy %windir%\system32\config\systemprofile\ and click on the address bar above to make it editable now paste the path you copied.
+Press the Windows key + E to open the File Explorer.
+Copy %windir%\system32\config\systemprofile\, then click on the address bar above to make it editable, and paste the path you copied.
 Press Enter to go to the path.

 2015-12-26_215230

-Now you can see a folder named Desktop.
-This folder will have your entire desktop’s data you previously had.
-If you have two Desktop folders, then open each and delete the Desktop folder which is empty or has incorrect files, which is not supposed to be there.
+Now you can see a folder named “Desktop.”
+This folder will contain all the data you previously had on your desktop.
+If you have two folders named “Desktop,” open each one and delete the “Desktop” folder that is either empty or contains incorrect files that are not supposed to be there.

-Similarly if you can see any more duplicate folders, then delete the folder which has files it’s not supposed to have or is empty.
+Similarly, if you can identify any additional duplicate folders, delete the folders that contain files they are not supposed to have or that are empty.

 Now right click on the remaining Desktop folder and click copy.